andieng/fe-challenge/README.md

 ### Objective

-Build a reusable React.js component that displays a list of items with a search feature, using the JSONPlaceholder API to fetch data.
+Build a robust and reusable React.js component that displays a list of items with advanced search and inline editing features, leveraging the JSONPlaceholder API for data.

 ### Requirements